Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Nash Equilibria for Sources with Special Log-Concave Distributions: Exponential, Gaussian and Uniform Cases

 When the upper bound on the number of bins is investigated further, it is possible to derive conditions for the existence of equilibria with two or more bins.
 For instance, Theorem~\ref{thm:logConcaveNoninformative} gives a necessary and sufficient condition for the existence of informative equilibria for general log-concave sources in terms of the mean.
 In the special case of exponential sources, this translates to the condition $b>-{1\over2\lambda}$, which ensures the existence of equilibria with two bins.
-The following proposition states this result and further refines it for the existence of an equilibrium with three bins where the result is obtained by characterizing the equilibrium.
+The following theorem states this result and further refines it for the existence of an equilibrium with three bins where the result is obtained by characterizing the equilibrium.
+In addition, it is possible to construct an equilibrium with infinitely many bins when $b>0$, as proven in the following theorem.